Vochol: The work

 The work was created by eight artisans from two Huichol families, the Bautistas from state of Jalisco and the Ortiz from the state of Nayarit.
 The artisans worked under the direction of Francisco Bautista to decorate the chassis and interior of the vehicle in an exclusive design.
 For the artisans, the car was not only a source of employment, but also a way to promote their art and craftsmanship.
-The artisans clocked 4,760 hours using 2,277,000 beads that weighed ninety kilograms and fastened with sixteen kilograms of resin that can withstand 200° Celsius.
-The project at the Hospicio Cabañas in Guadalajara lasted over seven months and began in May 2010.
+The artisans clocked 4,760 hours using 2,277,000 beads that weighed ninety kilograms and fastened with sixteen kilograms of resin that can withstand 200 °C. The project at the Hospicio Cabañas in Guadalajara lasted over seven months and began in May 2010.
 At a later stage, work continued at the Centro Estatal para las Culturas Populares e Indígenas in Nayarit.
 The final touches were placed on the car at the Museo de Arte Popular in Mexico City.

 The images represent Huichol deities and culture.
 These include, on the car's hood, two snakes above clouds, which represent rain.
 The back has images of offerings, and a canoe steered by a shaman.
 The sides show the gods of the sun, fire, corn, deer, and peyote, all important to the Huichol culture.
 The roof contains a large sun and four eagles, which represent the union between man and the gods.
 There is also an Eye of God, which is a figure with five points.
 The center represents the source of life, the east represents light, strength and knowledge.
 The west is associated with the history of the ancestors; the south is associated with agriculture and the north is where history ends or the culmination of the elements.
 These directions are associated with the states of Jalisco (center), San Luis Potosí (east), Nayarit (west), Colima and Michoacán (south) and Durango (north).
-The front fenders contain the phrase “200 years of Independence” and “100 years since the Mexican Revolution” in the Wixarika language.
+The front fenders contain the phrase "200 years of Independence" and "100 years since the Mexican Revolution" in the Wixarika language.